-Since this is only the Construction of bridge in place of a damaged timber bridge, which was under use for long time and the site is under possession of R&B Department for long time.
-Only Statutory clearances and NOC's / PUC's for establishment or operation of hot mix, batch mix, crusher, generators, vehicles etc shall be required to be obtained by the Contractor during execution stage.
+This is only the Construction of bridge in place of a temporary Belly bridge, which is under use for long time and the site is under possession of R&B Department for long time.
+Only Statutory clearances and NOC's for establishment or operation of hot mix, batch mix, crusher, generators, heavy machinery and vehicles etc shall be required to be obtained by the Contractor during execution stage.